 The Open Web Application Security Project (OWASP) has been working towards categorizing, evangelizing, and publishing remediation information for web application security for 12 years.
 The OWASP Top 10 Project started in 2007 when they released a list of the top 10 most prevalent web application vulnerabilities in order to help educate developers and testers.
 Ever since, the “OWASP Top Ten” project has been a huge success.

 In early 2012 OWASP realized that the application landscape had shifted.
 That’s when the Top 10 list for mobile applications was started.
 Last week, we wrote about the most prevalent of the Top 10 Mobile risks, i.e. Weak Server Side Controls.
-Today, we discuss about the second most exploited threat in mobile applications – Insecure Data Storage.
+This week, we talk about the second most exploited threat in mobile applications, Insecure Data Storage.

 What is Insecure Data Storage?